-According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/classic.php?m=mv01d&r=va&w=real%2Cmap), monthly average stream flow values for August 2015 at 131 stream gages in Virginia and just beyond the state border were in the normal range at about 71% of gages, below normal at about 27%, and above normal at about 2%.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for August 2016 at 150 stream gages in Virginia and just beyond the state border were in the normal range at about 69% of gages, above normal at about 27%, much above normal at about 2%, and below normal at about 2%.
 The color-coded, flow-percentile map for this period is shown below.
 The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 DROUGHT IN VIRGINIA